-Savannakhet Province is situated in the middle of the country and the largest province (21,774 square kilometers), being bordered by Vietnam to the East, Thailand to the West, Khammouane Province to the North and Salavanh Province to the South.
+Savannakhet Province is situated in the middle of the country and is the largest province (21,774 square kilometers), bordered by Vietnam to the East, Thailand to the West, Khammouane Province to the North and Salavanh Province to the South.
 60% of land is covered by forests.
 A wide variety of ethnic groups are found in the province: Lowland Lao, Phoutai, Thai Dam, Katang, Mangkong, Vali, Lava, Soui, Kapo, Kaleung and Ta-Oi.
 In addition, many Vietnamese and Chinese descendants live in the province as well.
 This fact makes the province rich in cultural and gastronomic diversity.

 Savannakhet has long been a center of trade and power.
 The province is well noted as the birthplace of the Honorable Kaisone Phomvihan, first Secretary of the Lao People’s Revolutionary Party and co-founder of the Lao PDR.
 His house and a museum documenting his life achievements can be visited in Savannakhet Town.
 The province’s history, however, goes back long before the time of man.
 The area was once inhabited by dinosaurs as evidenced by the bones found in Bang Tang Wai Village and the giant footprints found in Phalanxay, which are documented in the Savannakhet Dinosaur Museum.
 Remnants of an ancient civilization can be seen at the Stone temple, “Heuan Hin” a pre-Angkorian building located 40km down stream from town along the Mekong.
 That Ing Hang Stupa, originally built more than 1.000 years ago and later rebuilt by King Saysethathirath in the 16th century, is the province’s most important religious site.
 Also of interest is the historic library, Hortay Pidok, which is believed to have been built in the 18th century and was traditionally used to house old “Bai Lan” Buddhist scriptures.
 Of more recent history is the section of the Ho Chi Minh Trail which passes through Savannakhet.
 Old tanks, guns and other war equipment left behind on the trail can be seen near villages on Route 9 near the Vietnam border.